cygnus-chain/defi-engine/README.md

-# Sample Hardhat 3 Beta Project (`mocha` and `ethers`)
+# Cygnus DeFi Engine

-This project showcases a Hardhat 3 Beta project using `mocha` for tests and the `ethers` library for Ethereum interactions.
+This project showcases the Cygnus DeFi Engine built for the Cygnus Mainnet.
+It uses Hardhat 3 Beta with `mocha` and `ethers.js` for testing and Ethereum interactions.

-To learn more about the Hardhat 3 Beta, please visit the [Getting Started guide](https://hardhat.org/docs/getting-started#getting-started-with-hardhat-3).
-To share your feedback, join our [Hardhat 3 Beta](https://hardhat.org/hardhat3-beta-telegram-group) Telegram group or [open an issue](https://github.com/NomicFoundation/hardhat/issues/new) in our GitHub issue tracker.

 ## Project Overview

 This example project includes:

-- A simple Hardhat configuration file.
-- Foundry-compatible Solidity unit tests.
+* Advanced CNS20 token implementation.
+* CNSFactory, CNSPair, CNSRouter, and CNSLibrary contracts.
+* Interfaces for ICNS20, ICNSCallee, ICNSFactory, ICNSPair, and IERC20.
-- TypeScript integration tests using `mocha` and ethers.js
+* TypeScript integration tests using `mocha` and `ethers.js`.
-- Examples demonstrating how to connect to different types of networks, including locally simulating OP mainnet.
+* Ignition modules for deployments.

 ## Usage